Yearly Archive 2012

 "The Energy of Your Heart Is Moving You Here"

 I moved from out of state to attend graduate school here in Santa Fe and have embarked on a truly life changing journey.
-Recently, I watched our president, Jim Nolan counting the views on our schools website, www.SWC.edu.
-There were a few nights where his Facebook…
+Recently, I watched our (now former) president, Jim Nolan counting the views on our schools website, www.SWC.edu.
+There were a few nights where…

-Posted October 23rd, 2012 by & filed under Mindfulness, Student Reflections and Updates, SWC Blog, Top News.
+Posted October 23rd, 2012 by & filed under Top News, SWC Blog, Mindfulness.

 Perhaps you can relate to the state in which I found myself a few days ago—heart tight, body tense, mind churning, going over and over events from the far and recent past and in a useless but unyielding manner.
 I find myself in such a state fairly often, probably due to the fact that I…